 Just wanted to say thank you very much for all the effort you have put in to this website.
 Today my friends and I completed the round route from Buxton to Errwood reservoir and found your instructions extremely helpful.
 A beautiful walk!
 Nina.

-This chart shows which are the most popular walks by the number of times they’ve been viewed.
+This chart shows which are the most popular walks by the number of times they’ve been viewed (scroll down to make them appear).

 - Walk 1: The Riverside